FOREX -Dollar surge cools, eyes on Yellen, inflation

 By Patrick Graham

-remained on course for its first week of gains since the start
+but remained on course for its first week of gains against the

+euro and a basket of major currencies since the start of April

-A 4-cent gain at the start of this week restored faith in
+A 4-cent gain in two days at the start of the week restored

 The Philly Fed survey of sentiment on Thursday prompted some